 Bourdieu's predictions about the value of different kinds of authenticity in different subfields of cultural production have been supported in the context of popular music, which is this project's context.
-For instance, Peterson's (1997) work on authenticity in country music supports the idea that subfields of restricted production are more likely to validate expressions of self (i.e. moral authenticity), whereas subfields of large-scale production are more likely to validate adherence to standards (i.e. type authenticity).
-According to Peterson (1997), this progression is because of the fact that younger, smaller subfields are less likely to have standards that artists and audiences alike accept and institutionalize.
-Thus, artists producing works in younger subfields cannot rely on type authenticity as a basis for authenticity and can rely only on moral authenticity.
-In contrast, more established subfields have been market-tested through trial and error and have established the expectations that are required for success.
+For instance, Peterson's (1997) work on authenticity in country music supports the idea that sub-fields of restricted production are more likely to validate expressions of self (i.e., moral authenticity), while sub-fields of large-scale production are more likely to validate adherence to standards (i.e., type authenticity).
+According to Peterson (1997), this progression is due to the fact that younger, smaller sub-fields are less likely to have standards that artists and audiences alike accept and institutionalize.
+Thus, artists producing works in younger sub-fields cannot rely on type authenticity as a basis for authenticity and can rely only on moral authenticity.
+In contrast, more established sub-fields have been market-tested through trial and error and have established the expectations that are required for success.
 Peterson (1997, p.
 223) observes that, from the inception of country music in the early 1920s to its popularity in the late 1990s, what counted as authentic evolved in the music genre.
-At the genesis of country music, there was:

-[...] no clear tradition [...] with its own past, its own iconic progenitors, its own institutional delivery system, and its own self-conscious fan community.
-There was then no shared understanding of what constituted country music as a distinct genre.
+At the genesis of country music, there was "no clear tradition ... with its own past, its own iconic progenitors, its own institutional delivery system, and its own self-conscious fan community.
+There was then no shared understanding of what constituted country music as a distinct genre."
 However, after years of institutionalization and crystallization of genre expectations, "artists seeking to establish the bona fides of authenticity now have available a set of signifiers that had not been codified in 1953" (Peterson, 1997, p.
 255).
-(Stavraki et al. (2018) offer a similar analysis of how consumers who are more familiar with well-known signifiers interpret art differently than those who are less familiar.)
+(See Stavraki et al. [2018] for a similar analysis of how consumers who are more familiar with well-known signifiers interpret art differently than those who are less familiar.)

-To summarize, Bourdieu proposed that cultural production industries are likely to be divided into two general kinds of subfields.
-The first kind - subfields of restricted production - is more autonomous and, thus, more likely to value moral authenticity than type authenticity.
-The second kind - subfields of large-scale production - is more heteronomous and, thus, more likely to value type authenticity than moral authenticity.
-Building on our earlier discussion of field-specific cultural capital and standards (where those with lower field-specific cultural capital are more likely to follow a subfields standards), we therefore predict the following:
+To summarize, Bourdieu proposed that cultural production industries are likely to be divided into two general kinds of sub-fields.
+The first kind-sub-fields of restricted production are more autonomous and, thus, more likely to value moral authenticity than type authenticity.
+The second kind-sub-fields of large-scale production-are more heteronomous and, thus, more likely to value type authenticity than moral authenticity.
+Building on our earlier discussion of field-specific cultural capital and standards (where those with lower field-specific cultural capital are more likely to follow a sub-fields standards), we therefore predict the following:

-- H1.
-For more heteronomous fields, (a) type authenticity is more likely to be discussed by cultural intermediaries with lower (versus higher) field-specific cultural capital and (b) moral authenticity is less likely to be discussed by cultural intermediaries with lower (versus higher) field specific cultural capital. - H2.
-For more autonomous fields, (a) type authenticity is less likely to be discussed by cultural intermediaries with lower (versus higher) field-specific cultural capital and (b) moral authenticity is more likely to be discussed by cultural intermediaries with lower (versus higher) field-specific cultural capital.
+H1: For more heteronomous fields, a) type authenticity is more likely to be discussed by cultural intermediaries with lower (versus higher) field-specific cultural capital, and b) moral authenticity is less likely to be discussed by cultural intermediaries with lower (versus higher) field specific cultural capital.

+H2: For more autonomous fields, a) type authenticity is less likely to be discussed by cultural intermediaries with lower (versus higher) field-specific cultural capital and b) moral authenticity is more likely to be discussed by cultural intermediaries with lower (versus higher) field-specific cultural capital.

-EIM 3.
-Data and methods
+3. Data and Methods